Skip to content

 Management

-• Can use Argatroban as does not require antithrombin function
+• Can use argatroban as does not require antithrombin function

 • Warfarin preferred in VTE (titrate up based on expression of antithrombin deficiency)